bartofzo/NativeTrees/README.md

 ## Installation

-Using the Unity package manager, choose Add Package from git URL and enter:
+Using the Unity package manager, choose Addd Package from git URL and enter:

     https://github.com/bartofzo/NativeTrees.git?path=/Packages/NativeTrees

 ## Performance

 The trees are heaviliy optimized to make use of SIMD instructions.
 Therefore performance is best when used in burst compiled code.

 Queries are *very* fast.
 The raycast never visits more nodes than absolutely neccessary.
 The overlap (and insertion) use a technique where to test in which child nodes AABB's should go, only two comparisons are made followed up by some bitwise operations.
 (See the source for an explanation).